Exit Sign & Emergency Light Battery Runtime & Load Calculator

 This long-form resource helps facility managers and electricians calculate battery runtime and load sizing for exit signs and emergency lights—so you can pass UL 924 and avoid surprises on annual 90-minute tests.
+It doubles as a practical battery runtime calculator and emergency lighting load calculator for real-world projects, with examples you can reuse as a battery duration calculator for extended runtimes.
 Written in plain English for Facilities and EHS teams. — Quick links: Emergency Lights · Exit Sign & Light Combos · Remote-Capable Emergency Lights

 Why Runtime & Load Sizing Matters

 When the power fails, your egress lighting must remain bright enough, long enough, for people to exit safely.
 Under-sized batteries lead to early dimming and potential non-compliance; over-sizing wastes budget you could spend elsewhere.
-The sweet spot is a battery sized to your actual load and conditions—fixture wattage, number of heads, required runtime, and ambient temperature.
+The sweet spot is a battery sized to your actual load and conditions—fixture wattage, number of heads, required runtime, and ambient temperature—calculated with a simple emergency lighting load calculator instead of guesswork.

 Most units leave the factory pre-sized for their built-in lamps.
 But any change—adding remote heads, choosing a 120/180-minute duration, or installing in cold environments—changes the math.
-That’s why a quick, transparent calculation is invaluable before you buy or reconfigure.
+That’s why a quick, transparent calculation is invaluable before you buy or reconfigure, and why a repeatable battery runtime calculator or battery duration calculator becomes part of your standard design toolbox.

 UL 924 & the 90-Minute Rule

 UL 924 certifies that an emergency lighting product can deliver compliant illumination for at least 90 minutes during a power outage.
 That 90-minute baseline appears across U.S. life-safety codes (e.g., NFPA 101) and is the default expectation for most occupancies.
 Some owners or AHJs require longer (120 or 180 minutes) in certain scenarios.
-Your battery calculation should therefore start with your required duration and end with a simple question: Do we still meet 90 minutes under worst-case conditions?
+Your battery duration calculator or spreadsheet should therefore start with your required duration and end with a simple question: Do we still meet 90 minutes under worst-case conditions?

 Inputs You’ll Need

-- Fixture load (W): Either the total fixture wattage, or derive from heads × watts/head; add exit-letter LED load if a combo unit.
+• Fixture load (W): Either the total fixture wattage, or derive from heads × watts/head; add exit-letter LED load if a combo unit.
+This is the starting point for any emergency lighting load calculator.

 The Math (Wh & Ah, made simple)